eabglobal/minik/_sources/quickstart.rst.txt

                         Path: /events/{zip_code}
                         Method: POST

-The very first line is the one that differentiates this template from a regular cloud formation definition.
-Specifically for using `minik`, the Handler field defines a file called `app.py` with a variable called app.
-Just as defined the lambda function.
+The first line makes this cloudformation template a SAM template.
+In the definition of the lambda function, the `Handler` field points to the Minik app as defined in the `lambda_function:lambda_handler.py`.
+This configuration means that Minik will be the handler of the (event, context) you receive from the API gateway.

 The Events section of the template defines the API Gateway endpoints.
-The entries in this sections are what link an API endpoint to a lambda function.
+The entries in this section are what link an API endpoint to a lambda function.
 In this case the template defines two endpoints linked to the same function.

 Packaging